-Entries open soon for the 2018 Ultra-Trail Australia event in the Blue Mountains of NSW.
+Ultra-Trail Australia ia a fantastic event in the Blue Mountains in NSW.
 This is Australia’s biggest and best festival of trail running.
 An amazing location, brilliant courses and a range of distances means UTA is very high on most people’s event “to do” list.
-For others it see them returning year after year after acquiring incurable UTA fever!
+Lots of runners return year after year to do the same or a different race options.

 La Sportiva athlete Aaron Knight’s quick tips on what you should consider about the UTA and which race to choose for you…..